afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 In fact, any impedance above 100K-ohms will work as long as `battREAD` is below 3.3 volts at all times.
 Do not use lower impedance or this circuit will drain your battery quicker than the DevKit board itself.
+The higher the voltage drop, the less the accuracy in battery levels (state of charge).

 This alternative will deplete your battery very slowly, even when the system is in a deep sleep state or not powered.
 An [external power latch circuit](../PowerLatch/PowerLatch_en.md) will **not prevent** this.